 All students should understand the full range of learning opportunities that are available to them.
-This includes academic and vocational routes and learning in schools, colleges, universities and the workplace.
+This includes both technical and academic routes and learning in schools, colleges, universities and in the workplace.

 No, the requirement is one encounter by the age of 16 so you only need to provide one.

 The key word here is meaningful.
 If there is no sixth form that is accessible to the majority of students then there is no point in promoting an option that is not a realistic option.
 However, this is where the work of Careers Advisers (BM 8) may help to identify provision or opportunities that should be highlighted to individual students and their families